-Although the community string does offer some security, it's only used by devices that support the v1 and v2c versions of the SNMP protocol.
+Although the community string does offer some security, it's only used by devices that support the versions SNMPv1 and SNMPv2.

 SNMPv1 was the first version of SNMP.
-Although it accomplished its goal of being an open, standard protocol, it was found to be lacking key areas for certain applications.
+It is an open, standard protocol, but still lacked key areas for certain applications.
 Later versions have addressed many of these problems.
-Smaller RTUs commonly support SNMPv1.
+Smaller RTUs commonly support SNMPv1..

 SNMPv2c is a sub-version of SNMPv2.
 Its key advantage over previous versions is the Inform command.
 Unlike Traps, which are simply received by a manager, Informs are positively acknowledged with a response message.
 If a manager does not reply to an Inform, the SNMP agent will resend it.

 Not all devices are SNMPv2c compliant, so your SNMP manager should be downward compatible with SNMPv1 devices.
 You can also use SNMPv3 mediation devices to ensure compatibility.

 Another point to remember is that SNMPv1 and v2c equipment have their default community string set to "public."
 So, you'll have to change all of your community strings to customized values during the device setup.

 Now, SNMPv3 is the newest version of the SNMP protocol.
 Its primary feature is enhanced security.

 The "EngineID" Identifier in SNMPv3 uniquely identifies each SNMP entity.
 Conflicts can occur if two SNMP entities have duplicate EngineIDs.
 The EngineID is used to generate the key for authenticated messages.

 SNMPv3 security comes primary in two forms: